hazemAI/resolution/README.md

 2. Move negation inward (Demorgan Law)
 3. Remove double-not.
 4. Standardize variable scope.
 5. The prenex form (obtained by moving all quantifiers to the left of the formula.)
 6. Skolemization for existential quantifiers.
 7. Eliminate universal quantifiers.
 8. Convert to conjunctive normal form
 9. Turn conjunctions into clauses in a set, and rename variables so that no clause shares the same variable name.
-10.Rename variables in clauses so that each clause has a unique variable name.
+10. Rename variables in clauses so that each clause has a unique variable name.

 ```